If operating systems ran airlines

 questions cost $230 per hour, unless you have SupportLine, which

-requires a first class ticket and membership in the frequent flyer
+requires a first class ticket and membership in the frequent

 club.